On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-Lemma~\ref{nonlinearity_continuity_SOCO} does not yield a complete characterization for the existence of a nonlinearity interval, in a sense that either strict complementarity or continuity might fail on a nonlinearity interval.
+Theorem~\ref{nonlinearity_continuity_SOCO} does not yield a complete characterization for the existence of a nonlinearity interval, because either strict complementarity or continuity might fail on a nonlinearity interval.
 All this makes the identification and computation of a nonlinearity interval a nontrivial task.
 For instance, $\mathcal{P}^*(\epsilon)$ fails to be continuous on a nonlinearity interval of the following parametric SOCO problem: